Antoine-lb/OneFolderWebsite/src/posts/2025-07-09-lea-david-on-best-practice-photo-organisation.md

 Lea David makes "digital declutter" shorts, but this 2024 upload is a full 15-minute walkthrough aimed at anyone who's drowning in scattered camera-rolls and half-forgotten external drives.
 The promise: five steps, zero extra software (though she shows a couple of optional helpers).
 The demo is Windows-centric, yet every step maps to macOS or Linux just fine.

-If you're a home user with random holiday shots, screenshots and WhatsApp memes sprinkled across five devices, her gather-and-prune routine is the clean slate you need before fancy tools.

 ## Tools mentioned

 - **Plain File Explorer / Finder** – primary workspace
 - **Windows Pictures library** – suggested landing zone
 - **CCleaner Duplicate Finder** – optional free tool to purge clones
-- **Digikam / Adobe Bridge** – optional managers once the basics are done
 - **External drive or cloud (any brand)** – mandatory backup target

 ## Steps to follow